DavisTownsend/Marketing-Analytics/README.md

 #ATX Outwear
 This is the second homework assignment and walks through an RFM analysis and shows why a targeted RFM approach is better than random selection of customers to mail to.
-At the end of the report I also consider some of the pitfalls are relying solely on an RFM approach to sending out mailings.
+At the end of the report I also consider some of the pitfalls of relying solely on an RFM approach to sending out mailings.

 [RFM Analysis: ATX Outerwear Spreadsheet](https://github.com/DavisTownsend/Marketing-Analytics/blob/master/ATX_Outerwear_Market_Rollout_Data.xlsx)